-Except as provided in subclauses (2), (3) and (4), local authorities must ensure that, in relation to any new subdivision, use or development that takes place in or affects, an SNA -
+Except as provided in subclauses (2), (3) and (4), local authorities must ensure that, in relation to any new subdivision, use or development that takes place in or affects, an SNA - ii. disruption to sequences, mosaics or ecosystem function:

 - a) the following adverse effects on the SNA are avoided: - i. loss of ecosystem representation and extent: